STEAM-Science/spectrometer_calibration/README.md

 2. Displaying calibrated spectra
 3. Exporting `.csv` files of calibrated spectra

+Data is stored in the STEAM Google Drive at --.

 Display `README.md` using the following:
 > !grip -b README.md